Our children were born in the early 70s. There was no Internet. In fact, there were no smartphones, computers, or tablets.

 High School

 - Understanding Context: Encourage your teen to research the reasons behind the banning of a book.
-It's an excellent opportunity to delve deeper into societal issues and gain a broader understanding of differing perspectives.
+It's an excellent opportunity to dig deeper into societal issues and gain a broader understanding of differing perspectives.

 - Cultivating Empathy: Some books are banned because they explore sensitive or mature topics.
 Instead of shying away, use these books as a tool to discuss these issues with your teenager.
 It's a chance to cultivate empathy, understanding, and acceptance of diversity.

-Throughout all these stages, it's essential to reassure your child that reading a wide range of books, even controversial ones, is part of a well-rounded education.
-Remember, your role isn't to shield them from complex topics but to provide a supportive and understanding environment where they can explore, question, and form their own views.
-It's all part of them growing into informed, empathetic adults who can navigate the complexities of our world with grace and understanding.
+- Remember, your role isn't to shield them from complex topics but to provide a supportive and understanding environment where they can explore, question, and form their own views.

 Questions?
-Contact us on Facebook. @publicschoolreview
+Contact us on Facebook or